 Even though I know to expect it at this point, it can still catch me off guard when I hear a child say bonjour in the park when walking Dagny.
 They are usually between 5 and 10 years old and about half the time, I can expect a bonjour from a child who passes us by.
 In the USA, I don’t feel like kids say hello to adult strangers quite as often.
 Kids are taught about “stranger danger” and seem more shy, in my experience.

 Why foreigners don’t say bonjour

-There are three main reasons I’ve come across where foreigners forget their French manners.
+There are three main reasons I’ve come across where foreigners forget their French manners and don’t say bonjour in French.
 The first is because it’s a cultural difference.
 As I mentioned, while it’s not the most polite thing, we can get away with skipping over the bonjour in the USA especially in a busy store, when we’re stressed, or just because.
 I’ve heard people approach customer service desks in the USA and launch into, “Yeah, this toy isn’t working right, so I’d like a refund” and no one bats an eye.
 In France, it would need to be, “Bonjour, this toy isn’t working right, so I’d like a refund please.”
 If you aren’t aware of cultural norms in France (or are impacted by what I mention next), our default setting is what we know from our home country.